-Laura Anne Harris takes a look at six of the best performances of 2017 and examines what makes them so thoughtful and detailed.
+Laura Anne Harris takes a look at six of the best performances of 2017, from John Cho in Columbus to Laurie Metcalf in Lady Bird, and examines what makes them so thoughtful and detailed.
 Read the rest of our best of the year content here.

 Although 2017 was a turbulent year in news and politics, cinema provided a little solace with performances as varied as they were emotionally engaging, passionate, and entertaining.
 Highlights ranged from the quiet and contemplative, with John Cho in Columbus, to the intense and aggressive, with Allison Janney in I, Tonya.
 2017 also saw the unprecedented success of non-Nicholas Sparks romances with Call Me by Your Name and God’s Own Country, both widely popular with critics and audiences, alike.
 Call Me by Your Name was one of several excellent coming-of-age stories, which also included Lady Bird.
 These are my picks, in no particular order, of some of the best performances of the year.